robertlove/jekyll-bootstrap/README.md

 The process is:

-1. Use Bootstrap components and classes in your HTML - there are many (and many utility are undocumented)
+1. Use Bootstrap components and classes in your HTML - there are many (and many utility classes are undocumented)
-1. Override and extend Bootstrap's default variables in [`_sass/_variables.scss`](_sass/_variables.scss)
+1. Override Bootstrap's default variables in [`_sass/_variables.scss`](_sass/_variables.scss)
 1. Write custom styles in [`assets/css/style.css`](assets/css/style.scss)
 1. Write custom scripts in [`assets/js/script.js`](assets/js/script.js)